tinmarino/try/speech.md

 As for cooking, coding is a methafore of labour, transformation, life!
 Welcome in this digital world!
 Softwares never work.
-We, humans, never know what to do it but will anyway show you how we try!
+We, humble humans, never know how to fix them but we will anyway show you how we try!

 ## 1/ Hot and Cold: I: Dichotomy: Tin 1min

 There is a game called: "hot and cold" where the goal is to find an hidden object.
-At any moment, the player can query if he his getting closer or futher from the goal.
+At any moment, the player can query if he his getting closer or further from the goal.
-This investigation method implements an entropycally optimal way to find or geolocalise with respectively a binary tree or cartesian coordinates.
+This investigation method ~~implements~~ an entropically optimal way to find or geolocalise with respectively a binary tree or Cartesian coordinates.
-At this game, I just turn off my brain and remember that if nothing goes right, go left!
+When I play, I just switch off my brain and remember that if nothing goes right, go left!
-Also that if I keep trying until sucess, I will succeed before I stop.
+I also remember that if I keep trying until success, I will succeed before I stop.

 Astronomers call that walk "Fitting".
-Computerist: "artificial inteligence" where going down the slope of weights of a "neuronal" network is reffered as "training".
+Computerist call it: "artificial intelligence" where going down the slope of weights of a "neuronal" network is referred as "Training".

-Musicians say: "Tune", Criticss "Tweak", Cooks: "Taste", and I "Try".
+Musicians say: "Tune", Critics: "Tweak", Cooks: "Taste", and I "Try".
 When business "Speculate", sport "Run for", and gigahertz machine "Fuzz", like them, I stand still, analyse, wait and have my shot!
 (Como shileno shoro shatumare => bang, oh shit ...)